hdmamin/jabberwocky/alexa/README.md

 python alexa/app.py
 ```

+Alternatively, use `make run_alexa` to run this the app in the background.
+This is preferable when running the skill long term but it can make it harder to troubleshoot errors when you're working through the initial setup.

 6. Use ngrok to expose your endpoint to Alexa.
 (In theory you can also use AWS Lambda for this, but that seems to be built for skills with smaller environments.)
 If you haven't previously installed ngrok, you must first run `brew install --cask ngrok`.

 ```